 On the bright side, these are made for exercise.
 They’re IP67 certified which gives them protection against sweat, and they have a built heart rate sensor along with a very health-centered app (more on that later).
-It’s good that these don’t fall out but unfortunately they do get a little uncomfortable after about an hour of listening.
-I wouldn’t call it painful but you’ll be aware of it’s placement in your ear, which is also kind of good since you probably don’t want to lose one.
+It’s good that these don’t fall out but unfortunately, they do get a little uncomfortable after about an hour of listening.
+I wouldn’t call it painful but you’ll be aware of the placement in your ear, which is also kind of good since you probably don’t want to lose one.
 Speaking of which, the charging case has a little bit of a pop to it when you’re opening it and the first time opening up the case I almost lost an earbud.
 It popped open and sent the right earbud flying under my seat.
 Just a fair warning so you don’t go opening the case near a sewer or something.

-On the left earbud are the volume up and down buttons, which also let you skip between tracks if you hold them down.
+On the left earbud is the volume up and down buttons, which also let you skip between tracks if you hold them down.
 The right earbud has the play/pause/power button which also answers phone calls if tapped and activates the heart-rate sensor if you hold it down.
 The top button lets you open up the Jabra Sport app if you tap it, or start a workout by holding it down.
-The app itself isn’t as user friendly as my main fitness app, but it does provide way more information especially when paired with the heart rate sensor in the earbud.
+The app itself isn’t as user-friendly as my main fitness app, but it does provide way more information especially when paired with the heart rate sensor in the earbud.
 You can get training from a voice coach right in your ear and it’ll rate your workout depending on how hard it was for which can be both rewarding and shameful, depending on your workout.
 There’s also an option to “find my headphones” which will cause them to emit a high pitched sound so you can easily locate them as long as they are within range.

 If you don’t have the time to let them charge completely they also have a quick charge feature which will give you an hour of listening time in only 15 minutes of charging.
 Just enough time for a decent run or workout.

 I wasn’t expecting these to sound amazing and they don’t, but I was surprised at how good they sounded.
 Soundstage obviously isn’t too amazing but as far as quality goes they don’t sound that much worse than other regular fitness ‘buds.
 Don’t get me wrong these don’t sound bad at all for exercise, but if you’re looking to use these mainly as a pair of ‘buds to listen to music casually with they might not be too impressive.

 I usually expect a higher emphasis on the bass in workout earbuds and the Elite Sport didn’t let me down.
 If you’re looking for that extra push to your music to help push you past the pain of workout, these won’t disappoint.
-That said the fact these these are already so close to your ears means that songs tend to sound a little muddy as the lows really push through their limits.
-The rhythmic bass of “Feel It Coming” by The Weeknd made it’s way nicely throughout the song but it, along with the steady bass kick almost feel like the main part of the song.
+That said, the fact that these are already so close to your ears means that songs tend to sound a little muddy as the lows really push through their limits.
+The rhythmic bass of Feel It Coming by The Weeknd made it’s way nicely throughout the song but it, along with the steady bass kick almost feel like the main part of the song.

 Highs were pulled back plenty which is great if you’re not a fan of harshness, but it does take away from detail in cymbals and hi-hats.
 Overall, it sounds like Jabra played it safe and took off a little more than was necessary to avoid any painful sounds and I agree with the decision since these are sitting right in my ear, but the choice is kind of noticeable and cymbals, tambourines, and hi-hats are just barely there.